dacodekid/dacodekid.com/content/gist/business-analysis/quizzes/quiz-01.md

 Explanation: In the project planning phase, a responsibility assignment matrix (RACI) was created, specifying who is accountable for solution sign-off.
 This matrix is part of the requirements management and business analysis plans.
 Depending on the organization, either a physical signature or electronic approval may be required.
 This formal sign-off process was established during the planning stage of the project.

 Question: As a sponsor of a software development project at Music to the Stars, you've received mixed feedback from experts about the latest testing phase.
 The business analyst, Tenley Sift, recommends:
 A: Engaging the team in another round of exploratory testing.
+This will help in identifying any gaps in the solution.
 B: Organizing a practical demonstration to confirm the software fulfills its intended functions.
 C: Arranging a focus group to address concerns and using MultiVoting to reach a consensus.
 D: Approving the testing phase, as the expected functionality is slated for the final round of system integrated testing.